vijaypsv/cities-project/README.md

 ## /api/cities/algorithm

-This API gives us  the longest possible sequence of city Id's which form an ascending list of numbers (the cities are oredered alphabetically).
+This API gives us  the longest possible sequence of city Id's which form an ascending list of numbers (the cities are ordered alphabetically).

+## Further help

+You can see an example app using this backend in this [repository](https://github.com/vijaypsv/cities-app)